microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment/README.md

 	 ![](<media/add_powershell_script.png>)

 6. Point to the **SSH-MRP-Artifacts.ps1** build artifact as the script path in the task.
-Then save the release definition.

 	 ![](<media/add_script_path.png>)